 Not only do they give valuable nonfiction reading practice opportunities to our students, but they help them to develop a wider knowledge about the world around them.

 Additionally, explanation texts are a crucial writing genre for our students to master.

-In this article, we’ll take a look at some effective writing strategies to quickly get your students writing well-written explanation texts of their own.
+In this article, we’ll look at some effective writing strategies to quickly get your students to write well-written explanation texts.

 This article has been written to support our complete guide to writing explanation texts which can be found here.

-Teaching students to write instructions manuals, recipes and science experiments can be a tough ask for the creative writer and teacher…. ⭐UNTIL NOW⭐ Because the PERFECT PROCEDURAL WRITING UNIT offers a complete solution to teaching all styles of procedural writing including,
+Teaching students to write instruction manuals, recipes and science experiments can be challenging for the creative writer and teacher… ⭐UNTIL NOW⭐ Because the PERFECT PROCEDURAL WRITING UNIT offers a complete solution to teaching all styles of procedural writing, including,

 What Is an Explanation Text?